fiadliel/sbt-partial-unification/README.md

 This will be automatically enabled for all projects.

+_Note:_ The plugin should soon be present in the default SBT plugin repository, so the resolver settings will not then need to be changed.

 ## Disabling for a project

 To disable the plugin for a particular project, use the `.disablePlugins` method, e.g.: